MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ## Certain files do not inventory or transfer, error 5 "Access is denied"

-When inventorying or transferring files from source to destination computers, files from which a user has removed Administrators group permissions fail to migrate.
+When inventorying or transferring files from source to destination computers, files from which a user has removed permissions for the Administrators group fail to migrate.
 Examining the Storage Migration Service-Proxy debug shows:

     Log Name:      Microsoft-Windows-StorageMigrationService-Proxy/Debug
     Source:        Microsoft-Windows-StorageMigrationService-Proxy